News from the African/African American Studies department

 - Must have completed first year of post-secondary education.

 - Must be authorized to work in the United States

 - Must be able to participate on a full-time basis for 12 weeks (40 hours per week)

-Please note that recent graduates (May of 2015) are eligible for participation, and there is no residency requirement.
+Please note that recent graduates (December 2015 & May of 2016) are eligible for participation and there is no residency requirement.

 For more information and a link to the online application, visit: www.minneapolismn.gov/urbanscholars.
 If you have specific questions or need additional information, please contact: email@example.com or (612) 673-2516.

 - January 11, 2016 at 9:23 am

 2016 Whitney M. Young Jr. Memorial Scholarship is open for the residents of New York City and of African-American, Latino, or Native American background who are enrolled as current high school graduate or recipient of a High School Equivalency Diploma.

 More information can be found at http://usascholarships.com/whitney-m-young-jr-memorial-scholarship/.

 Career Kickstarter: A Workshop Seminar